Do you think in the short or long term?

 Fixed costs

-Fixed costs are expenses that don’t change with the amount of things you produce or sell.
-They’re usually based on time instead.
-Fixed costs include rent, salaries, utilities, insurance, and loan payments.
+Fixed costs are expenses that don’t change with production or sales volume.
+They’re usually time-based and include rent, salaries, utilities, insurance, and loan payments.

-Adding fixed costs to your small business can be risky because they must be paid regardless of how much you sell.
-This includes taxes such as business licenses, overhead, or fixed costs.
+Adding fixed costs to your small business can be risky because they must be paid regardless of sales volume.
+This includes taxes, business licenses, and overhead.

 Variable costs

-Variable costs are expenses that fluctuate depending on the volume of production.
-Some variable costs include raw materials, production supplies, labor paid per unit, commissions, delivery costs, packaging materials, and credit card fees.
+Variable costs fluctuate with production volume.
+They include raw materials, production supplies, labor paid per unit, commissions, delivery costs, packaging materials, and credit card fees.

 Some accounting statements refer to these expenses as the “Cost of Goods Sold.”

-Considering the different types of costs when calculating your IT cost savings is essential, as they help you create a comprehensive IT cost savings strategy.
+Considering different cost types when calculating IT cost savings is essential for creating a comprehensive strategy.

 10 strategies to make IT cost savings

-Follow these 10 strategies to ensure you optimize your IT cost savings efforts and see a high ROI.
+Follow these 10 strategies to optimize your IT cost savings efforts and achieve a high ROI.

 1: Aim for immediate impact

-Focus on cutting costs for items with a short-term impact as one of your main cost reduction strategies, such as monthly or quarterly expenses that are paid on a pay-as-you-go basis instead of yearly costs.
+Focus on cutting costs with a short-term impact, such as monthly or quarterly expenses paid on a pay-as-you-go basis, rather than yearly costs.

 2: Reduce expenses, but avoid freezing

-Ensure that you focus on expenses that can be reduced or removed to save costs.
-Avoid freezing costs temporarily because they may come back later, reducing the impact of your cost optimization efforts.
+Focus on reducing or removing expenses to save costs.
+Avoid temporarily freezing costs, as they may return later, diminishing your cost optimization efforts.

 3: Money is the major resource

-Focus on selecting items directly affecting cash flow in the profit and loss statement rather than noncash items such as depreciation or amortization.
+Select items that directly affect cash flow in the profit and loss statement, rather than noncash items like depreciation or amortization.

-For instance, cost-cutting in cloud services will result in actual cash savings, compared to decreasing on-premises software licenses or owned assets, like hardware.
-Additionally, you can generate actual cash savings by selling and leasing back assets.
+For example, cutting costs in cloud services results in actual cash savings, unlike decreasing on-premises software licenses or owned assets like hardware.
+Selling and leasing back assets can also generate cash savings.

 4: Cut in one effective sweep